-Now that we’ve gotten that out the way let’s take a look at ten tax deductions and credits that can weaken the blow of tax season.
+Now that we’ve gotten that out the way, let’s take a look at ten tax deductions and credits that can weaken the blow of tax season.

 The IRS defines these expenses as ones that are ordinary and necessary when traveling away from home for business.
 This includes but is not limited to transportation, lodging, meals, parking, and toll fees.

-Office supplies include the usual tangible items, like ink cartridges, cleaning supplies, pens, paper clips, staplers, paper, and furniture.
+Office supplies include the usual tangible items like ink cartridges, cleaning supplies, pens, paper clips, staplers, paper, and furniture.

 These benefits include reading and reference materials, courses, and workshops that help maintain or enhance your job skills or are mandatory to work in your profession.
 Some examples are online courses, seminars, conferences, ebooks, audiobooks, and magazine or newspaper subscriptions.
-If the education costs qualify you for a new career or take you outside of your current business, you can not be eligible for this deduction.
+If the education costs qualify you for a new career or take you outside of your current business, you are not eligible for this deduction.

 While this credit has been around for years, many businesses don’t realize that they can qualify for this credit.
-You may be eligible for this credit if you’ve conducted research for the development and improvement of products or improving your business performance.
+You may be eligible for this credit if you’ve conducted research for the development and improvement of products or improved your business performance.

 This is a federal tax credit for employers who hire individuals from groups that typically face issues with finding employment.
-These new employees include Veterans, ex-felons, SNAP, TANF, and SSI recipients.
+These new employees include veterans, ex felons, SNAP, TANF, and SSI recipients.